 - Adaptive pixel ratios

-- Support for common image formats: PNG, JPEG, and GIF
+- Support for common image formats: PNG, JPEG, GIF, and WebP

 You must set up your Fastly service and configure Origin shielding before you enable and configure the Fastly IO option.